cdig/cd-module/README.md

 File or Folder     | Who Uses It     | Purpose
 -------------------|-----------------|----------------
-bower_components/  | bower & gulp    | Reusable HTML, CSS, and JS, compiled into the module by gulp. bower.json         | bower           | Tells bower what components to install. dev/               | Ivan & Sean     | A safe place to test new systems and tools. dist/              | Content Devs    | In v3, this will be where the deployable build of the module goes. gulpfile.coffee    | gulp            | Tells gulp how to compile the module. node_modules/      | gulp & npm      | Plugins for gulp, installed by npm. package.json       | npm             | Tells npm what gulp plugins to install. public/            | gulp & browsers | The compiled module, loaded by the browser. resources/         | Content Devs    | Raw art assets. source/            | Content Devs    | All the content for this module. source/activities/ | Content Devs    | Activity JS and SVG files. source/index.kit   | Content Devs    | Ties together all the page HTML files for the module. source/pages/      | Content Devs    | Page-specific HTML, CSS, and JS files. source/scripts/    | Content Devs    | CoffeeScript files for the entire module. source/styles/     | Content Devs    | Stylesheets for the entire module.
+bower_components/  | bower/gulp   | Reusable HTML, CSS, and JS.
+bower.json         | bower        | Tells bower what components to install. dev/               | Ivan/Sean    | A safe place to test new systems and tools. dist/              | You          | In v3, the deployable build of the module. gulpfile.coffee    | gulp         | Tells gulp how to compile the module. node_modules/      | gulp/npm     | Plugins for gulp, installed by npm. package.json       | npm          | Tells npm what gulp plugins to install. public/            | gulp/browser | The compiled module, loaded by the browser. resources/         | You          | Raw art assets. source/            | You          | All the content for this module. source/activities/ | You          | Activity JS and SVG files. source/index.kit   | You          | Ties together all the page HTML files for the module. source/pages/      | You          | Page-specific HTML, CSS, and JS files. source/scripts/    | You          | CoffeeScript files for the entire module. source/styles/     | You          | Stylesheets for the entire module.

 <br>